-Scholarship Award: Scholarships has a value of £5,000 tuition fee scholarships.
+Award: Scholarships has a value of £5,000 tuition fee programme.

 Eligibility: To be eligible for scholarship applicants must:

-Postgraduate Opportunity Scholarships are available only to students applying to Newcastle University who meet the following criteria:
+Postgraduate Opportunity The studentships are available only to students applying to Newcastle University who meet the following criteria:

 - have been offered a place to study full time for one year or a maximum of two years part time on one of the University’s eligible taught or research Master’s courses commencing in September 2019.